Azure/bicep-reps/active/0002-centalized-mgmt-resource-types-provider-versions.md

 ### Resolution of namespace identifiers by VSCode extension when inspecting published module sources

-The ability to inspect sources is being implemented in Bicep to allow users to see what sources were used to compile a Bicep module, since the version information is codified in the `bicepconfig.json` and that is not published with the sources, the costumer will not be able to immediately know what version of a provider was used to resolve the resources in the souces file.
+The ability to inspect sources is being implemented in Bicep to allow users to see what sources were used to compile a Bicep module, since the version information is codified in the `bicepconfig.json` and that is not published with the sources, the user will not be able to immediately know what version of a provider was used to resolve the resources in the souces file.
 This is illustrated in the example below.

 **Example: User consumes a published module (that uses new provider syntax) and inspects its sources**